This post may contain affiliate links, view our disclosure policy.

 Know Your Shells

-With an estimated 120,000 species of shells (mollusks) worldwide, dozens of shell types can be found on Florida beaches.
+With an estimated 120,000 species of shells (mollusks) worldwide, dozens of shell varieties can be found on Florida beaches.

 Gastropod shells are also single shells, but they do not have two parts.
 When you find a gastropod shell, such as a conch, you have always found the complete shell.

-In terms of actual shell identification (names of shells), consult a Florida shell identification guide, a portable shell pamphlet, or a Florida shelling app.
+In terms of actual shell identification (names of shells), consult:

 In addition, many Florida beaches will have signs that depict their most common shell types (as shown in the photo above).

-Additional planning tip: You should not take any live shells away from the beach so make sure that none of the shells that you collect are inhabited.
+You should not take any live shells away from the beach, so make sure that none of the shells you collect are inhabited.

 Choose the Best Time of Day